Sustainable competitive advantage in spanish companies: progress and challenges on the path to the SDGs

 • Rethinking implementation models can avoid stagnation.
 It is possible to flexibilize without diluting, to adapt without giving up.
 Sustainability can be a lever for structural and operational transformation.

-In an uncertain and fragmented environment, Spanish companies must activate the high beams.
-Sustainability is not just an external goal, but a strategic vector that defines the capacity for adaptation, leadership and permanence.
+In an uncertain and fragmented environment, Spanish companies must switch on their long-range headlights.
+Sustainability is not just an external goal, but a strategic vector that defines the capacity for adaptation, leadership, and longevity.

 All written content is licensed under a Creative Commons Attribution 4.0 International license.